 Canada was the fourth-largest producer of platinum last year.
 Here’s a look at platinum mining in Canada and some of the companies operating in the space.

 Today, the majority of the world’s platinum comes from South Africa, while Canada is the fourth-largest producer.
-It put out 9,000 kilograms of platinum last year — that’s just 5 percent of the world’s total output, but a significant increase from the 7,600 kilograms mined in the country in 2015.
+It put out 12,000 kilograms of platinum in 2017 — that’s just 16 percent of the world’s total output, but a significant amount nonetheless.

 New Age Metals (TSX:NAM)